Cathy May and Karen Whichello outline the signs of PDA and the strategies parents and schools can employ to deal with it.

 Useful resources for PDA

-Further information is available from The National Autistic Society, the PDA Society, and the Elizabeth Newson Centre.
+Further information is available from The National Autistic Society, the PDA Society, and the Elizabeth Newson Centre, and in the following publications:

 Simple Strategies for Supporting Children with Pathological Demand Avoidance at School, 2015.
 Zoe Syson, Emma Gore Langton